Стратегии на образователната и научната политика

 Both these methodologies have their respective advantages and disadvantages, making each applicable under certain conditions and inappropriate in other circumstances.
 Recent years have seen a tendency of retreat from the multicultural pluralistic model in Western Europe, as the cultural integrity of each respective society is more or less compromised.
 Particularly risky in this regard is the so-called “mosaic” multiculturalism, characterized by an essentialist approach towards cultural identities, which contradicts basic democratic values.
 Multicultural education creates a segregation risk (including self-segregation) for minority communities.

 The intercultural approach, in turn, is too complex to implement and often faces obstacles of various kinds.
-In order to illustrate such diffi culties, we shall quote and comment briey on the principles of intercultural education, developed at an expert meeting at UNESCO headquarters in March 2006 (see UNESCO 2006) and included in the organization’s recommendations (“guidelines”) on conducting this type of educational activities.
+In order to illustrate such difficulties, we shall quote and comment briefly on the principles of intercultural education, developed at an expert meeting at UNESCO headquarters in March 2006 (see UNESCO 2006) and included in the organization’s recommendations (“guidelines”) on conducting this type of educational activities.
 A total of three principles are mentioned there.
 In our opinion, each of them provides both, a prescription for action in a given direction and a warning about possible negative consequences, if the action is not performed ably.
 In other words, it indicates what to do and what to avoid.

 Intercultural education respects the cultural identity of the learner through the provision of culturally appropriate and responsive quality education for all.